Bio

 TQC 2024

-- PDQMA = DQMA = NEXP: QMA With Hidden Variables and Non-collapsing Measurements (ArXiV)
+- PDQMA = DQMA = NEXP: QMA With Hidden Variables and Non-collapsing Measurements (arXiv)

 with Scott Aaronson, Sabee Grewal, Simon Marshall, and Ronak Ramachandran

-- On the Rational Degree of Boolean Functions and Applications (ArXiV)
+- On the Rational Degree of Boolean Functions and Applications (arXiv)

 with Siddhartha Jain, Matt Kovacs-Deak, Vinayak Kumar, Luke Schaeffer, Daochen Wang, and Michael Whitmeyer